masterwayne22/chemical-parameter-visualize/README.md

 # Chemical Equipment Parameter Visualizer (Hybrid Web + Desktop App)
-This project is open-source and released under the MIT License.

-Developed by: Krishiv Sarva

-Designed for the FOSSEE Internship Program.
+---

-🚀 Project Summary: ChemViz
+### 🚀 Project Summary: ChemViz
-Core Objective: Developed a high-performance web application to simplify chemical data visualization through an interactive 3D interface and a dynamic Periodic Table.
+* **Core Objective:** Developed a high-performance web application to simplify chemical data visualization through an interactive 3D interface and a dynamic Periodic Table.

-Technical Implementation: Leveraged React 18  for a modern, responsive frontend, ensuring sub-second load times and efficient state management.
+* **Technical Implementation:** Leveraged **React 18** for a modern, responsive frontend, ensuring sub-second load times and efficient state management.

-Key Functionalities:
+* **Key Functionalities:**

-Integrated a 3D Molecular Viewer allowing users to interactively manipulate molecular structures (Zoom/Rotate/Scale).
+    * **3D Molecular Viewer:** Allows users to interactively manipulate molecular structures .

-Engineered a Dynamic Periodic Table with real-time filtering and detailed property analysis for all 118 elements.
+    * **Dynamic Periodic Table:** Real-time filtering and detailed property analysis for all 118 elements.

-FOSS Alignment: Built entirely using Free and Open Source Software, adhering to the core mission of the FOSSEE initiative.
+* **FOSS Alignment:** Built entirely using Free and Open Source Software, adhering to the core mission of the **FOSSEE initiative**.

-Scalability: Organized with a modular component-based architecture, making the codebase easy to maintain and extend with new chemical datasets.
+* **Scalability:** Organized with a modular component-based architecture for easy maintenance and expansion.

-Deployment: Successfully hosted on Netlify with a continuous integration pipeline linked to the GitHub repository for real-time updates.
+* **Deployment:** Successfully hosted on Netlify with a CI/CD pipeline linked to GitHub.

+---

 ### 📋 1.
 Project Overview & Mission
 * **Context:** Specialized project for the **FOSSEE Screening Task (IIT Bombay)**.